DevOps: More than just Dev & Ops?

 “In the end though, it all comes down to having the right people in your team,” Johan concludes, “Due to the immense variety of skills and technologies there is also no such thing as The DevOps Engineer.
 Our people each have their own strengths and are free to develop themselves according to their interests”

 Interested in joining the team?
-Take a look at our open job opportunities, and before you know it you too will be guiding our customers towards a DevOps way of working!
+Get in touch with us now, and before you know it you too will be guiding our customers towards a DevOps way of working!